-Smartphones have become a necessity in the modern day life.
-However, they are pretty expensive.
-So, people take extreme care of their smartphones.
-Most of the people have insurance their Android phone, however, for all those users, who don’t have insurance of the Android phone, you can find your lost Android Phone using the built-in Android Device Manager and the third party applications on the Google Play Store.
+Smartphones have become a necessity in the modern day life and.
+People always take extreme care of their smartphones because they are pretty expensive.
+Most of the people have insurance their Android phone.
+However, for all those users, who don’t have insurance of the Android phone, you can find your lost Android Phone using the built-in Android Device Manager and the third-party applications on the Google Play Store.

 On the next screen, tap on the Device Administrators.